Essential Steps for how-to-cook-pasta

 Storing Leftover Pasta

-If you have any leftovers, store them in an airtight container.
-Cooked pasta can last in the refrigerator for about 3 to 5 days.
-Reheat in a microwave or on the stovetop, adding a little water or oil to prevent drying out.
+If you do have leftovers, place them in a sealed airtight container.
+Refrigerated pasta lasts around 3 to 5 days.
+Reheat in a microwave or stovetop, with a little water or oil to avoid dryness.

 For more tips and pasta recipes, visit Spend With Pennies or check out Food Network.
 These resources offer a wealth of information and inspiration to expand your pasta cooking skills.